Sayandeepmaity/gseep/README.md

 - Conversion of predicted outputs into binary masks.
 - Optional re-projection of segmentation results onto geographic coordinates for downstream analysis.

-This concludes Phase 1, providing a solid base for the solar potential estimation to be integrated in the next phase
+This concludes Phase 1, providing a solid base for the solar potential estimation to be integrated in the next phase.